MinghaoYan/my_site/content/authors/admin/_index.md

 At Rice, I was fortunate to have worked with Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a> on large-scale deep learning and similarity search.
 I am broadly interested in LLMs, including but limited to agents, scaling laws, and efficient systems.
 Recently, I have been thinking about how to build agents that can do <a href="https://arxiv.org/pdf/2601.10657">cutting-edge research</a>.

-<p style="color: red;"> I will be on the job market for full-time industry positions beginning in Fall 2026. </p>
+<p style="color: #a11212;"> I will be on the job market for full-time industry positions beginning in Fall 2026. </p>

 Email: myan at cs dot wisc dot edu